-What foods trigger eczema flare ups?
+What foods trigger eczema flare-ups?

 Peanuts, milk, soy, wheat, fish, and eggs are the most common culprits.
 Because kids need a well-rounded diet, don’t stop giving them foods you think might cause eczema flares.

-What foods help eczema?
+What foods are good for curing eczema?

 - whole grains.